wp-plugins/newspress/readme.txt

 * Sends POST requests with story content

 == Upgrade Notice ==

-= 0.8.1 =
-Version 0.8.1 adds support for confirming delivery of posts and displays a list of successfully submitted stories in the Newspress Settings panel

 = 0.7.1 =
 0.7.1 supports tags and categories and sends the post's language